 % of Revenue Spent on R&D

 I'm not a fan of the R&D as a percentage of revenue but it's the one that Wall Street uses and one that public companies need to deal with.
 The mistake comes when this is the only metric used.
 One word of caution with this metric – don't look just at the % but also track and measure actual dollars spent.
-In fast growth companies (i.e. Apple), revenue is growing much faster than R&D. If you just looked at the %, you may come away with the wrong conclusion that they are under spending.
-In the case of Apple, as the % has dropped, their actual R&D spend continues to increase.
+In fast-growth companies (i.e. Apple), revenue is growing much faster than R&D. If you just looked at the %, you may come away with the wrong conclusion that they are underspending.
+In the case of Apple, as the % has dropped, their actual R&D spending continues to increase.

 R&D Impact = Gross Margin / R&D Spend

-This is an “old” Bill Hewlett and David Packard metric they used to ensure proper return for the R&D effort being invested.
-Why gross margin?
-The theory is that if you build a better mouse trap, the customer will reward you with a margin premium which will show up in gross margin.
-Target: Benchmark your competitors and you want to be in top quartile.
+This is an “old” Bill Hewlett and David Packard metric they used to ensure a proper return for the R&D effort being invested.
+Why the gross margin?
+The theory is that if you build a better mousetrap, the customer will reward you with a margin premium which will show up in gross margin.
+Target: Benchmark your competitors and you want to be in the top quartile.

 % of Revenue From Products Launched In The Last XX Years